VegaDeftwing/OpGuidesHugoSrc/content/Engineering/19p5-cloud.md

 So that I can talk about this all without trying to name everything:

+[TODO] this references local files.
+I need to figure out how to present this better

 <img src="../../../../../../../../home/vega/.config/Typora/typora-user-images/image-20201115151852791.png" alt="image-20201115151852791" style="zoom:50%;" />

 <img src="../../../../../../../../home/vega/.config/Typora/typora-user-images/image-20201115152353844.png" alt="image-20201115152353844" style="zoom:50%;" />